KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Enki guides through encoded wisdom,
 building structure with care,
-weaving intelligence into life’s foundation.
+weaving intelligence into life's foundation.
 Operates as a blueprint of the Daemon principle.

 **Ethical Orientation**